rohitspingulkar/Language-Detection-Model/README.md

 Thats it very easy and simple code.
 Any doubts you can ask me on my git or email!.
 Feel free.

+Note : Running the notebook on colab will generate a model which is not upto date version of sklearn so you can run modelbuilding.py file to build your model for local model building.